1. Select your industry sector

 - You must include your legal basis for processing personal information.

-Personal data is big business.
+Further, personal data is big business.
 Companies like Facebook made a lot of money by handling people’s personal information.

 The GDPR sets the rules about how personal data should be processed in the EU.
 It gives people rights over their personal information.
 Without privacy laws like the GDPR, people wouldn’t be able to control what businesses and governments do with the information they have about them.